-	Over 2,000 psilocybin sessions have been conducted in modern scientific studies in patients and healthy volunteers.
-Hundreds of patients were treated with psilocybin in the 1950s and 60s1.
-A recent preliminary small-scale open-label study2 in 20 patients with treatment-resistant depression demonstrated significant reductions in depressive symptoms at all measured timepoints after baseline.
+Thousands of psilocybin sessions have been conducted in modern scientific studies on patients and healthy volunteers and hundreds of patients were treated with psilocybin in the 1950s and 60s1.
+A preliminary small-scale open-label study2 in 20 patients with treatment-resistant depression demonstrated significant reductions in depressive symptoms at all measured time points after baseline.
 In this study, symptom improvements appeared rapidly after just two psilocybin treatment sessions and remained significant six months post-treatment.
 In October 2018, the FDA3 gave Breakthrough Therapy status to COMPASS Pathways’ programme of psilocybin therapy for treatment-resistant depression.
 The FDA designates a programme as a Breakthrough Therapy if preliminary clinical evidence shows that it may demonstrate substantial improvement over available therapy.

-To view a video on psilocybin therapy for treatment-resistant depression from our recent CPD event, click here.
+To view a video on psilocybin therapy for treatment-resistant depression from our CPD event, click here.

 1Nichols et al (2016);2Carhart-Harris et al (2017);3US Food and Drug Administration;4Diagnostic and Statistical Manual of Mental Disorders;5Electroconvulsive therapy